VelizarBG/suggestion-tweaker/README.md

 # Suggestion Tweaker

-This is a client and server mod which improves the way suggestions are filtered when writing a command.
+This is a client and server mod which improves the way suggestions are filtered and sorted when writing a command.

+## Dependencies

+This mod requires [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config).
+[Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) is optional in case you want more configuration like enabling case sensitivity and changing the filtering mode.

 ## Improved filtering

 Vanilla usually starts comparing the input with the start of the suggestion candidate and discards if it doesn't match.
 In some cases it checks for a `.` or `_` and then the input.
 This can often be annoying when trying to search for something because it is too strict.
-This mod changes that, so now any entry containing the input anywhere inside it is included.
+This mod changes that, so now you have a choice between different filtering modes: `STRICT`(the vanilla way), `SLIGHTLY LOOSE`(shows all suggestions containing the input anywhere inside), `LOOSE`(like the previous but with multiple words, separated by an underscore), and `VERY LOOSE`(shows all suggestions containing every letter in the input).

+## Improved sorting

+Suggestions are sorted from the strictest to most loose match.
+Vanilla only sorts alphabetically, lacking multiple filtering modes.

 ## Server and client